rx-precious/8weeksSQLChallenge/Case Study #7 - Balanced Trees/README.md

 ![Image](https://8weeksqlchallenge.com/images/case-study-designs/7.png)

 # **Problem Statement**
+Balanced Tree Clothing Company prides themselves on providing an optimised range of clothing and lifestyle wear for the modern adventurer!

+Danny, the CEO of this trendy fashion company has asked you to assist the team’s merchandising teams analyse their sales performance and generate a basic financial report to share with the wider business.

+# **Summary**
-The business generated a revenue of from the products of unique products.
-The transaction penetration for all products sold by Balanced Trees are around 49-52% which represents the probability of a product in a transaction.
+The business generated a revenue of 1.3M from the sales of products, a discount of 129K was given on the sales and an average of 6 products per transaction within the timeframe of the data supplied.
+The Blue Polo Shirt - Mens and Grey Fashion Jacket - Womens are the products that generated the most sales in the men and women category.
+The transaction penetration for all products sold by Balanced Trees are around 49-52%.
+The most common combination of any 3 products bought in a single transaction was - Grey Fashion Jacket - Womens, Teal Button Up Shirt - Mens and White Tee Shirt - Mens.

 ## High Level Sales Analysis
 #### 1. What was the total quantity sold for all products?